 The fine gowns of these two Venetian Ladies are very high-waisted.
 The two are apparently prosperous – pearls are stitched around their low necklines.
 The lady in yellow wears a necklace of big pears and the other a heavy silver one.
 Gold threat is worked in the fabric of the sleeves of the woman playing with the dog and her hem is decorated with golden braid.
 The lady in yellow has a hem edged with a silver saw-toothed braiding.
 They indulge in the fashion of slashing, the sleeves have huge cut-outs showing a puffy underdress.
 Three different ways of slashing can be seen in this painting: small slashes in the bodice of the lady in yellow, huge oval cut-outs in her sleeves and thirdly, the foreground ladies' sleeves which look like just ¾ of a sleeve with edges tied together with ribbons.

-The great renaissance artist Lucas Cranach the Elder lived from about 1475 to October 16, 1553.
+The great Renaissance artist Lucas Cranach the Elder lived from about 1475 to October 16, 1553.
 The artist of German origin painted several women who are all wearing a distinctive style of dress.
+Basically, the elements of this style are

 Two kinds of fabric dominate the gown: purple velvet (infrequently black) and gold brocade.
 The latter appears as braid along the neckline down to the waist, as ribbon on the sleeves and in three levels at the lower skirt.
 Approximately in the middle of the skirt the first and narrowest level is placed.
 The next level, twice as broad, is located at about a quarter of the skirts length over the hem.
 The broadest, three time as wide as the narrowest, is at the hem.
 The measuring of the levels in whole-numbered multiples should create an air of harmony.
 When notional dividing the space from the front neckline down to the waist in two, the lower half is the lacing.
 One can see the white under-gown.
 The upper half is a rectangle of the same gold brocade or other fabric; usually gold or red, too, and embroidered with stitching and pearls (squiggled floral motives or geometric patterns like the diamond pattern).
 The back of these gowns is in general square-cut and relatively low.

 Eleanor de Toledo (ital.
 Eleonora di Toledo) was the wife of Cosimo I de'Medici.
 As her name suggests she was born in Toledo, a province in central Spain.
 In 1539, aged 17 years, she was married to the future ruler of Florence and brought an immense dowry with her.
-Her father, viceroi of Spain, had tried to persuade Cosimo in vain to take the elder daughter with an even larger fortune as a wife.
+Her father, Vice-Roi of Spain, had tried to persuade Cosimo in vain to take the elder daughter with an even larger fortune as a wife.
 Cosimo, however, wanted to marry the younger Eleonora, whom he had seen some time before and liked well.
-It is reported that he remained faithful to her througout their marriage.
+It is reported that he remained faithful to her throughout their marriage.

 Around the year 1545, Angolo Bronzino painted Eleanor and her son Giovanni.
 Eleanor is clad in a gown of voided velvet (velvet with satin background).
-Her sleeves in the portrait with her son are quadratically in profile.
+Her sleeves in the

-The slashing reached new heights here: Her sleeves consist each of four tapes of fabric held together by many gemmed little brooches to form a sleeve.
+portrait with her son are quadratically in profile.
+Her sleeves consist each of four tapes of fabric held together by many gemmed little brooches to form a sleeve.

 Accessories: